Des Moines was a great capitol to visit.

-decided to stay in camp and I was able to recover to a manageable level with Sarah’s help.
+While we were staying at this amazing park my back was in misery.
+I must have hurt it in Madison hauling water to the campsite.
+Since we were rained out for the day, we decided to stay in camp and I was able to recover to a manageable level with Sarah’s help.
 To adventure across the country with three kids is definitely a team endeavor that requires everyone (including the kids) working together.
 I am truly grateful to have a wife that is amazing in so many ways!

-This building is a work of art itself with all the hinges hand carved and everyone was different.
-The painting with corn seemed like just another oil painting until you looked closely at it and then it was the best painted corn ever.
+This building is a work of art itself with all the hinges hand carved and every singe hinge was different.
+There is a painting with corn that just seemed like any another oil painting until you looked closely at it.
+That is when you realize it is the best painted corn ever.
 The guide told a story about the artist and his quest to paint the most realistic picture of corn that lasted his entire life and culminated in an amazing talent.
 There was just too much to mention and so many great things to take pictures of it would take a large book to express the experience.
 I would recommend going to see this capital in person and make sure you see my favorite thing in it.
 There is a hand made game table someone made with the scrapes of marble and wood left over from the construction of the capital building.
 Anyone who knows me is aware that I love a good game!